rabbitmq/rabbitmq-website/site/runtime.md

 and/or clients have maxed out network link capacity.
 This can be confirmed by [infrastructure metrics](/monitoring.html).

-Significant percent of activity in the sleeping state might indicate a lighly loaded node or suboptimal runtime schduler configuration for the available hardware and workload.
+Significant percent of activity in the sleeping state might indicate a lighly loaded node or suboptimal runtime scheduler configuration for the available hardware and workload.

 ## <a id="erlang-process-limit" class="anchor" href="#erlang-process-limit">Erlang Process Limit</a>